As of May 1st, 2015, open access is mandated by the Tri-Agency Open Access Policy on Publications.

 McMaster Library supports Open Access Publishing (OA) and is happy to assist faculty and students that are interested in making their work freely available.

-The development of Open Access Publishing has seen the rise of predatory journals that seek to exploit the OA model.
-The primary goal of these journals is to make a profit by engaging in questionable editorial and publishing practices.
+The development of Open Access Publishing has seen the rise of predatory publishers that seek to exploit the OA model.
+The primary goal of these publishers is to make a profit by engaging in questionable editorial and publishing practices.

 A Predatory Journal may: